 This rhythmic pumping of cranial bones is particularly important at night because it helps the glymphatic system flush waste products from your brain that have built up during the day.
 Think of the glymphatic system as your brain’s garbage truck; glial cells create high pressure channels for cerebrospinal fluid that dilate and flow during sleep as blood pumps through arteries and as cranial bones “breathe”.
 They close during wakefulness.
 When movement is restricted, migraines or a build-up of the amyloid plaques associated with Alzheimers disease can occur.
 The glymphatic system may be one of the most important reasons you sleep.

 TMJ (jaw joint) specialists, osteopaths and craniosacral therapists recognize the need to maintain cranial bone motion.
-These clinicians suggest no fixed metal dentistry, whether “permanent” bridgework, metal partial or metal retainer, cross the midline of the upper jaw, the maxilla.
+These clinicians suggest no fixed metal dentistry cross the midline of the upper jaw, the maxilla, whether it is “permanent” bridgework, a metal partial or a metal retainer.

 If you choose to have a permanent bridge, biological dentists often recommend all porcelain bridges, not porcelain fused to metal, since most of these metals contain nickel.
 Some dentists will assure you that they would never use a nickel-based metal; they use stainless steel!
 Stainless steel contains at least 10% chromium, vanadium, and nickel and/or manganese.
 Go metal-free!
 Zirconium, bridges are a newer and better option with many of the advantages discussed in the previous section on dental implants.